a map of the future

 Having said that, here’s the plan:

 The first of these should be coming some time in the next six weeks, by the close of summer according to present reckoning, though maybe sooner.
-The one to follow will appear in the fall, and the one after that around christmas, or possibly early January.
-There will be three before the full-length, maybe four, and the details may vary; there’ll be more on this soon.
+The one to follow will appear in the later fall, and the one after that around christmas, or possibly early January.
+There will be three before the full-length, maybe four, and the details may vary; there’ll be more on this as the process gets deeper.

 Here’s snippet from the forthcoming, yet-to-be-titled, first edition.
 It’s presented as ‘unfinished’ in its appearance here, but as to what that means and how, we’ll find out in a few weeks.